davaya/spdxv3-template-tool/Data3/README.md

 Rather than reference or copy elements from the revision 1 unit of transfer, revision 2 can create (define) a complete new set of elements.
 In this example the semantics differ from the reference and copy cases;
 new elements created in revision 2 replace elements from revision 1 as in Option 1.
-But for completeness, the "create new elements" unit of transfer, with no use of revision 1 elements despite the misleading -rev1 names, would be:
+But for completeness, a "create new elements" unit of transfer, with no reference to revision 1 elements despite the misleading -rev1 names, would be:
 ```json
 {